 All trainees must successfully defend a dissertation related to space life sciences.
 Students will work with a strong research core of space life scientists at Texas A&M, UTMB, NASA/JSC and Brookhaven National Laboratory who are working on issues critical to the success of long duration space flight, i.e. muscle loss, bone loss and radiation-enhanced cancer and countermeasures against these critical problems (diet and exercise).

 View a list of research/teaching faculty.
 Back to Top

 Fellows will receive training in how to communicate information on space life sciences to others by participating in the Partnership for Environmental Education and Rural Health (PEER) and the Science, Technology, Engineering and Mathematics program (STEM).
 These programs, funded by the National Science Foundation (NSF) and National Institute of Environmental Health Sciences (NIEHS), promote development of the next generation of scientists and workers in biomedical and health-related sciences.
 Students will be trained on how to make streaming videos on space life sciences for use in a K-12 classroom.
 In addition, they will learn from K-12 teachers on how to present materials on space life sciences in the classroom.
 Trainees will be encouraged to attend the Graduate Teaching Seminar Series offered by the Center for Teaching Excellence.
 The seminar series covers such topics as: Faculty Professional Development, mentor-Protégé Relationships, Effective Time Management, Writing Effective Research Grant Proposals, Developing a Teaching Portfolio, Peer Review of Teaching, Balancing personal and Professional Life.
 Back to Top

-Two fellowships are offered each year that provide 2 years of support, including a $22,800 stipend per year, tuition and fee waivers, insurance, and up to $1,000 in meeting travel expenses.
+Two fellowships are offered each year that provide 9 months of support, including a $22,800 stipend, tuition and fee waivers, insurance, and up to $1,000 in meeting travel expenses.
 Back to Top